ethanc8/opencv-python-docs/source/cv2.md

 :type method: int
 :param ransacReprojThreshold: Parameter used only for RANSAC.
 It is the maximum distance from a point to an epipolarline in pixels, beyond which the point is considered an outlier and is not used for computing the final fundamental matrix.
 It can be set to something like 1-3, depending on the accuracy of the point localization, image resolution, and the image noise.
 :type ransacReprojThreshold: float
 :param confidence: Parameter used for the RANSAC and LMedS methods only.
-It specifies a desirable levelof confidence (probability) that the estimated matrix is correct. @param[out] mask optional output mask
+It specifies a desirable levelof confidence (probability) that the estimated matrix is correct.
 :type confidence: float
+:param mask: [out] optional output mask
+:type mask: cv2.typing.MatLike | None
 :param maxIters: The maximum number of robust method iterations.
 :type maxIters: int
-:param mask:
-:type mask: cv2.typing.MatLike | None
-:rettype: tuple[cv2.typing.MatLike, cv2.typing.MatLike]
+:rtype: tuple[cv2.typing.MatLike, cv2.typing.MatLike]
 ````